Exterior of a large building with stone columns, stairs, and a covered walkway, featuring classical architectural design.

 • What outcome are we trying to influence?

-Stakeholders Do Not Speak The Same Language
+Stakeholders Don’t Speak The Same Language

 Each group has: